Bug #1443

 } catch (e) {}

-> function help_window(helpurl, width, height) {
+}function help_window(helpurl, width, height) {

-Updated by free almost 4 years ago
+Updated by free over 15 years ago

 On Wed, 29 Jul 2009 02:10:27 +0900, YONETANI Tomokazu wrote:

-> } catch (e) {}
+} catch (e) {}return 0;

 I would suggest "finally" instead of empty "catch":